Flexible realizations existence: NP-completeness on sparse graphs and algorithms: Fixed-parameter tractability by treewidth

-We conclude this section by an FTP result, see~\cite{paramAlg} for the used notions. \begin{theorem} The problem of existence of a NAC-coloring is fixed parameter tractable when parametrized by treewidth. \end{theorem} \begin{proof} The statement follows from Courcelle's theorem~\cite{Courcelle} once we show how to express the problem in the monadic second-order logic (\MSO), see for instance~\cite[Section~7.4.1]{paramAlg}.
+By Courcelle's theorem~\cite{Courcelle}, a problem is fixed-parameter tractable when parametrized by treewidth if it can be expressed in the monadic second-order logic (\MSO), see for instance~\cite[Section~7.4.1]{paramAlg}.
 In \MSO{}, we can quantify over vertices, edges and subsets of vertices and edges.
-We can formalize the existence of a NAC-coloring of a graph $G=(V,E)$ as follows:
+Let $\cycle(C)$ be a formula encoding that the (sub)graph induced by edges $C$ is a cycle.
+This is equivalent to being connected and the condition that every vertex has degree two, which both can be expressed in \MSO, see for instance~\cite[Section~7.4.1]{paramAlg}.
+Now, we can formalize the existence of a NAC-coloring of a graph $G=(V,E)$ as follows:

 where $\partition(E_b,E_r)$ is defined by